akubicharm/OpenShiftv3HandsOn/Install_en.md

 * ose3-node2.example.com

 ![Server Topology](images/v3.0ServerStructure.png)
-CAUTION: ose3-master.example.com and ose3-node0.example.com(Infrastructure Node) is one server in the Administration Guide.
+CAUTION: ose3-master.example.com and ose3-node0.example.com(Infrastructure Node) appeared as one server in the Administration Guide.

-This install guide shows install steps using https://github.com/openshift/openshift-ansible.
+This install guide figure out installation steps using https://github.com/openshift/openshift-ansible.
-By the default of thisn configuration, authentication methodology is htpasswd.By the default, authentication methodology is htpasswd.
+By the default, htpasswd is used as a authentication methodology.
-When you want to change authentication methodology, please refer https://access.redhat.com/beta/documentation/en/openshift-enterprise-30-administrator-guide#configuring-authentication.
+If you want to change authentication methodology, please refer https://access.redhat.com/beta/documentation/en/openshift-enterprise-30-administrator-guide#configuring-authentication.

 ---
 # Install

-Following steps are executed all servers.
+Following steps are executed on all servers.

 ## Confirm environment